pierrelouis-cmrt/pierrelouis.net/posts/md/Building a Carousel.md

   - experiment
 date: 2025-12-29
 ---
 Swiper (the js library) does most of the heavy lifting for carousels.
-Loop it, center it, add some breakpoints, and bam, it's done!.
+Loop it, center it, add some breakpoints, and bam, it's done!
 But the default pagination always felt static to me.
 A row of dots that just... sits there.

 So I built one that moves.